-First, personal data is not normally stored, processed, or managed in ValGenesis’ VLMS because the system is used to Validate other systems and other systems must be Validated before they’re used in production.
+First, personal data is not usually stored, processed, or managed in ValGenesis’ VLMS because it is used to Validate other systems, and other systems must be validated before they’re used in production.
 It’s not wise to put personal data in a non-validated system or to use personal data to validate a system.

 Regarding the last bullet point, the ValGenesis Scheduler can be used to conduct controlled assessments based on standardized worksheets to assess systems.
-Calendar and auto-notification ensures all tasks are done on time.
-Electronic signatures, audit trail, and a validated document repository delivers immediate access to objective evidence.
+Calendar and auto-notification ensure all tasks are done on time.
+Electronic signatures, an audit trail, and a validated document repository deliver immediate access to objective evidence.
 Mitigated risks can then be formally tested.

-Call today to learn more on how ValGenesis VLMS can be leveraged for GDPR compliance.
+Call today to learn more about how ValGenesis VLMS can be leveraged for GDPR compliance.